CHAPTER 9. PREFILING OF LEGISLATIVE INSTRUMENTS

 A. The Secretary shall retain the original and requisite number of copies of the prefiled instrument necessary for introduction when the session convenes.
 He shall transmit copies thereof to the committee of reference.

 B. The author of a prefiled instrument may withdraw it at any time prior to introduction by written request to the Secretary.
-In such case, the Secretary shall reclaim the instrument from the committee and enter its withdrawal in the Interim Calendar.
+In such case, the Secretary shall reclaim the instrument from the committee and enter its withdrawal on the Joint Legislative Website.

 Rule 9.6.
 Presession committee hearings

-Prior to the session, standing committees may hold hearings and consider prefiled instruments referred to them if copies of such instruments have been made available and distribution of the Interim Calendar indicating the referral thereof has been made at least ten days before the meeting.
+Prior to the session, standing committees may hold hearings and consider prefiled instruments referred to them if copies of such instruments have been made available and entry of the referral on the Joint Legislative Website has been made at least ten days before the meeting.
 However, if objection is raised, as provided in Rule 9.4, the original committee of reference shall not consider the instrument.
-If the President refers the instrument to another committee, the instrument shall not be considered until at least ten days after distribution of the Interim Calendar in which the entry indicating the second referral appears.
+If the President refers the instrument to another committee, the instrument shall not be considered until at least five days after the second referral is entered on the Joint Legislative Website and appears.

 Rule 9.7.
 Provisional reports